 - Secretly withdrawing funds from a bank account

 - Overpaying bills and then receiving refund checks

 - “Loaning” money to a friend or family member for recovery later

 Fortunately, not everyone involved in a High-Net worth divorce engages in this illegal and immoral behavior.
 However, it is in your best interest to give the matter careful consideration.
 If you decide that hiding assets is a possibility on the part of your spouse, speak with your divorce attorney.

 In the modern world, it is extremely difficult if not impossible to completely erase evidence of financial transactions.
 This means that you can find these assets, especially with assistance from a skilled divorce lawyer.

 We have learned that for many, it is less about getting more money than it is about being treated fairly.
 Still, all people going through a divorce deserve the full amount of marital property they are due.
-Please, continue reviewing the information on our family law website to learn more about getting your fair share in a high-asset divorce.
+Please, continue reviewing the information on our family law website to learn more about getting your fair share in a High-Net worth divorce.